-Queens College is committed to providing healthful and safe facilities for its students, faculty, employees and visitors, minimizing its impacts on the environment, and maintaining compliance with applicable federal, state and local regulatory requirements.
-It is our goal to integrate environmental considerations into teaching and research activities, facilities operations and interactions with the community.
-The Princeton Review named Queens College a Green Campus in 2014 [35].
-Initiatives involving green practices and sustainability feature in the Strategic Plan under core goal 4 - Strengthening Operational Capacity and infrastructure.
+Queens College is committed to providing healthful and safe facilities for its students, faculty, employees, and visitors, minimizing its impacts on the environment, and maintaining compliance with applicable federal, state, and local regulatory requirements.
+It is our goal to integrate environmental considerations into teaching and research activities, facilities operations, and interactions with the community.
+The Princeton Review named Queens College a Green Campus in 2014 [36].
+Initiatives involving green practices and sustainability feature in the Strategic Plan under core goal 4, Strengthening Operational Capacity and Infrastructure.

-The Office of Environmental Health & Safety (EH&S), Building & Grounds, and the Office of Public Safety (along with their CUNY counterparts) are responsible for ensuring compliance with environmental health and safety related requirements.
+The Office of Environmental Health and Safety (EH&S), Buildings & Grounds, and the Office of Public Safety (along with their CUNY counterparts) are responsible for ensuring compliance with requirements related to environmental health and safety.
 Through the recognition, evaluation, and control of personal and environmental hazards, the College strives to eliminate individual risk and reduce the environmental impact of its activities.
 EH&S offers a wide range of services and develops relationships with faculty and departmental personnel to promote a safe work environment and maintain compliance with both College policy and applicable regulations.
-EH&S has developed programs including personnel training, chemical hygiene, biological safety, environmental safety, radiation safety, fire safety, occupational safety, and asbestos management in compliance with applicable local, state and federal regulations to achieve its goal.
+EH&S has developed programs including personnel training, chemical hygiene, biological safety, environmental safety, radiation safety, fire safety, occupational safety, and asbestos management in compliance with applicable local, state, and federal regulations to achieve its goal.

-To assist with this effort, The City University of New York's Office of Environmental, Health, Safety and Risk Management (EHSRM) conducts compliance audits at each campus.
-The audit reviews technical and environmental, health and safety requirements.
-The purpose of the Compliance Audit is to identify areas of noncompliance or areas that although compliant are not consistent with best management practices (BMPs), so that appropriate corrective actions or improvements can be implemented.
-Queens College was recently subject to a compliance audit and all identified deficiencies were quickly addressed, which for example included the decommission or replacement of some laboratory equipment.
+To assist with this effort, CUNY's Office of Environmental, Health, Safety and Risk Management (EHSRM) conducts compliance audits at each campus.
+The audit reviews technical and environmental health and safety requirements.
+The purpose of the compliance audit is to identify areas of noncompliance or areas that, although compliant, are not consistent with best management practices (BMPs), so that appropriate corrective actions or improvements can be implemented.